The EU as a cohesive glue

 Radmila Sekerinska was born in Skopje in 1972, the daughter of two electrical engineers.

-“I think that my generation had a very formal upbringing, quiet, calm and predictable.
+“My generation had a very formal upbringing, quiet, calm and predictable.
 We were not aware of the political problems, there was very little discussion about politics, and somehow the decisions had already been made elsewhere.
 Some people have had problems in former Yugoslavia and some families were really victims of that regime, but the majority of the people lived a kind of quiet provincial life.”

 The possibility of travel through Europe as a child evokes fond memories.
 Sekerinska believes these journeys were essential to her personal development.